anuragmy/news-api/README.md

 # prerequisits

-1. add newsapi api key in env file under variable REACT_APP_API_KEY
+1. add gnews api key in env file under variable REACT_APP_API_TOKEN (https://gnews.io/)
 2. fill other api fields with firebase project details

 for reference, you may go through this video